update on visual identity coming soon

 The goal

-To create a platform that makes culturally competent mental health care more accessible.
+The aim is to create a platform that makes mental health care more accessible and inclusive.

-By matching individuals with therapists who understand their culture and language, the platform aims to improve trust, connection, and treatment outcomes.
+By connecting individuals with therapists who understand their culture and language, the platform aims to improve trust, connection, and treatment outcomes.

 Solution